 The power of buyer intent data for marketing and sales teams lies in the fact that this information captures signals indicating a customer's likelihood to purchase, allowing you to target the right leads at the perfect moment.

-For marketers drowning in a sea of unqualified leads and salespeople tired of cold calling, intent data is a game-changer.
+Intent data helps marketers cut through unqualified leads and gives salespeople better targets than cold calling ever could.
 When you understand different types of intent signals, you can prioritize your efforts more easily and spend more time with accounts with more potential to convert, which can dramatically improve conversion rates.

-Imagine a world where you no longer waste resources on uninterested prospects.
-Sound good?
+Intent data stops you from wasting resources on uninterested prospects.
 Our guide will help you uncover the types of intent data that could significantly improve your strategy and the best tools to collect and analyze this data.

 First-party intent data